 Social Security Disability (SSD) is available through the Social Security Administration (SSA).
 Similar to the benefits you can receive at retirement, SSD is available to help people with serious injuries continue to receive monthly payments to help support themselves and their families.
 The SSA looks at a series of factors when deciding how you receive benefits, how much you receive, and whether you qualify as disabled.
-The disability lawyers at Young, Marr, and Associates explain these factors and how Social Security uses them to determine your disability benefits.
+The Philadelphia disability benefits lawyers at Young, Marr, and Associates explain these factors and how Social Security uses them to determine your disability benefits.

 Important Factors for Social Security Disability Programs